📌 What is a TikTok brand deal and how do you get one?

 - Exclusivity clause: Prevents you from working with competing brands for a defined period.
 Always charge a premium for exclusivity — typically 25–50% additional per month it applies.
 Unlimited or long-term exclusivity with low flat fees is one of the most common ways creators undersell themselves.

-- Approval rights: The brand's right to review and request changes before you publish.
-Standard and acceptable — but ensure the contract limits revision rounds (two rounds maximum is fair) and specifies a response timeline so you are not left waiting indefinitely.
+- Approval and revision rights: Standard and acceptable — but ensure the contract limits revision rounds (two rounds maximum is reasonable) and specifies a response timeline so you're not left waiting indefinitely.

 - Video retention period: How long you must keep the video published.
 6–12 months is standard.
 Deleting sponsored content early without permission typically triggers a contract penalty.

-- Payment terms: When and how you are paid.
-Net 30 (30 days after posting) is standard.
+- Payment terms: Net 30 (30 days after posting) is standard.
 For new brand relationships, requesting 50% upfront before production is reasonable and protects you from non-payment.

 - Never give your rate first if you can avoid it: Ask the brand what their budget is before quoting.
 Many brands have a budget 2–3× what they initially offer — they anchor low to test the creator's pricing awareness.

 - Quote higher than your minimum: Build negotiation room into your initial quote.
 If your minimum is $800, quote $1,200.
-The brand will likely counter, and you will land somewhere closer to your target.
+The brand will likely counter, and you'll land somewhere closer to your target.

-- Bundle deliverables strategically: Offering a package (one TikTok + one story + repurposing rights) at a combined price that feels like value to the brand often results in higher total payment than negotiating a single post rate.
+- Bundle deliverables strategically: A package (TikTok + story + repurposing rights) at a combined price that feels like value to the brand often results in a higher total payment than negotiating a single post rate.

 - Use competing interest to your advantage: If another brand has reached out in the same period, mention it.
 Scarcity and competitive interest are legitimate negotiation tools.

-- Negotiate non-monetary terms too: If a brand cannot raise their budget, negotiate better terms instead — shorter exclusivity period, usage rights limitations, or additional product for testing and review.
+- Negotiate non-monetary terms too: If a brand can't raise their budget, negotiate better terms instead — shorter exclusivity period, usage rights limitations, or additional product for testing and review.

-- Accepting every deal offered: Promoting products that do not align with your niche or that you do not genuinely endorse destroys the audience trust that makes your account valuable to brands in the first place.
+- Accepting every deal offered: Promoting products that don't align with your niche or that you don't genuinely endorse destroys the audience trust that makes your account valuable to brands in the first place.
 One misaligned deal can permanently damage your engagement rate.

 - Underpricing to get "experience": Working for free or near-free "to build your portfolio" sets a precedent that is very hard to reverse with the same brand.
 Charge fair rates from the first deal.

 - No written contract: Verbal agreements and DM handshakes offer no legal protection.
-Always have a written contract or at minimum a detailed email thread that both parties have confirmed.
 For deals above $500, a formal contract is essential.

-- Not disclosing paid partnerships: Failure to properly disclose sponsored content is illegal in most countries and increasingly enforced on social media platforms.
-Always use the platform's paid partnership tool or include #ad in your caption.
+- Not disclosing paid partnerships: Failure to properly disclose sponsored content is illegal in most countries.
+Always use the platform's Branded Content toggle or include #ad in your caption.

 How many followers do you need for brand deals on TikTok?